7 private islands you can actually rent (even if you’re not a Kardashian)

 Your very own Florida Key: $1,324

-Warm up in Florida on a remote private Key where no one will bother you.
+Warm up in Florida on a remote private key where no one will bother you.
 Longboat Key is an island rental complete with palm tree hammocks and 300 feet of private beachfront to enjoy, not to mention four west-facing private decks overlooking the water — one for each bedroom which are ideal for sunsets.
 Perfect for a family escape, visitors can take advantage of water activities, fly-fishing, and combing the beach for treasures and shells.

 Read more: